hitthecodelabs/RasaHealthAssistant/README.md

 # RasaHealthAssistant

-MedicoChat-Connect is a Django-based medical appointment management platform designed to facilitate interactions between doctors and patients.
+RasaHealthAssistant is a Django-based medical appointment management platform designed to facilitate interactions between doctors and patients.
 This system leverages an intelligent chatbot, built with Rasa, to provide a conversational interface through which users can access personalized information such as medical prescriptions, exercise routines, appointment schedules, and more.

 ## Features